 - Add in the rest of the ingredients: olive oil, baking soda, apple cider vinegar salt and water.

-- Stir vigorously with a spatula at first, for about 30 seconds.
+- Stir vigorously with a spatula at first for about 30 seconds.
 Then use your hands and knead the dough for an extra 60 seconds.
-It will be very liquid and moist at first getting dryer as you go.
+It will be very liquid and moist at first and will get dryer as you go.
 You should be able to form a ball of dough after 90 seconds.
-Be patient you need those 90 seconds.
+Be patient.
+You need these 90 seconds.

-- Gather the dough to form a ball, it will be very soft and moist and that is what you want.
+- Gather the dough to form a ball.
+It will be very soft and moist, which is what you want.
 Set aside for 10 minutes in the mixing bowl.
-This step is crucial to let the fiber from the psyllium husk to absorb the extra moisture and create an elastic soft dough.
+This step is crucial to let the fiber from the psyllium husk absorb the extra moisture and create an elastic soft dough.

-- Place each balls on the prepared baking tray, leave at least 1 thumb between each buns.
-They won't expand while baking by it is better if they don't touch each others.
+- Place each ball on the prepared baking tray, leave at least 1 thumb of space between them.
+They won't expand while baking, but it is better if they don't touch each other.

-- Press each balls with your hand palm, to flatten the ball slightly and form a lovely burger bun shape.
+- Press each ball with the palm of your hand to flatten the ball slightly and form a lovely burger bun shape.

 - Bake for 20-25 minutes in the center level of the oven, or until the top is crispy and brown/dark.

 - Cool down on a cooling rack for 20 minutes.